Forest Row: Geography

 The civil parish of Forest Row is in the north-west corner of East Sussex, and borders West Sussex, Kent and Surrey.
 Ashdown Forest surrounds the village on three sides, and the upper reaches of the River Medway flow through the parish.
 The centre of the village lies at the intersection of the A22 road, the erstwhile turnpike, and the B2110 to Hartfield and Tunbridge Wells and there is a wide range of shops and businesses to serve the surrounding area.

 Weir Wood Reservoir is a Site of Special Scientific Interest within the parish.
 It is also one of the largest areas of open water in the county and hosts a wide variety of resident and migrating birds.

 The hotels in the village are The Brambletye Hotel, The Chequers and The Swan.
 In the 2006 radiation scare surrounding KGB agent Alexander Litvinenko the Ashdown Park Hotel and Country Club were closed for 6 hours and the nearby Roebuck hotel was used as an evacuation point for arriving guests.
 Italian security expert Mario Scaramella may have stayed there but tests showed no evidence of "radiation toxicity".

 The village architecture is a mixture of traditional and modern.
 As well as many older cottages in the classic Sussex style there is a variety of more modern development, which generally blends in well.
 Gage Ridge and Michael Fields, with their copper-roofed houses are examples of the latter.

 In addition to the businesses in the village centre, there is also an industrial estate.

 Religion

 The Church of England ecclesiastical parish combines two churches: Holy Trinity, Forest Row, and St Dunstan's Ashurst Wood.
 There are also other denominational churches: The Christian Community Forest Row; a Baptist chapel; Providence church; and the cemetery chapel.

 The Roman Catholic Our Lady of the Forest Church opened in the 1950s and closed on Christmas Day in 2009.

 Education

 State education is provided at Forest Row CE Primary School.

 Greenfields School, which caters for children of all ages, is an independent school in the village which gives its students the opportunity to follow the teachings of L. Ron Hubbard, amongst other things.
 Institutions associated with the Anthroposophical movement of Rudolf Steiner are located in or near the village, notably Michael Hall, a Steiner Waldorf School offering education to children from kindergarten up to age 18 and Emerson College.

+Ashdown House School, was a boarding/prep-school, that offered education to children between the ages of 7-13, serving as a feeder to prominent public schools in the UK.
+The school permanently closed at the end of the 2019-20 academic year due to financial pressure.
+The building itself was one of two only works in Sussex by Benjamin Henry Latrobe (best known as the architect responsible for parts of the Capitol in Washington).